 These expansive lowland plains play host to mystical oak forests, where remnant populations of European bison roam wild.
-Though much of the land now lays open as human-transformed meadows and pastures, swathes of natural woodland can still be found: the bewitching Białowieża Forest is one of the last large fragments of primeval forest in Europe.
+Though much of the land now lay open as human-transformed meadows and pastures, swathes of natural woodland can still be found: the bewitching Białowieża Forest is one of the last large fragments of primeval forest in Europe.
 Greater-spotted and white-tailed eagles soar above its lofty canopies, where Norway spruce trees can reach an astonishing 50 m tall.

 Traversing the lowland plains of Northern Europe, this ecoregion spans large areas of Poland, Belarus, Lithuania, and Ukraine; small portions extend into Germany, Romania, Moldova, Austria, and the Russian Federation.
 There is a continental climate, which is most pronounced towards the East.
 Natural forests contain oak, European hornbeam, lime, and beech, though Norway spruce and European silver fir are common in the North.

-Where ground is waterlogged, black alder, downy birch, and thickets of willow prosper.
+Where the ground is waterlogged, black alder, downy birch, and thickets of willow prosper.
 Extensively planted and managed for its commercial value, Scots pine is now the most common tree species in the region; in Western Poland, it can constitute up to 90% of forest stands.

-The white-backed woodpecker is a characteristic species of this ecoregion, requiring high quality habitat: old growth forest and large amounts of dead and dying trees.
+The white-backed woodpecker is a characteristic species of this ecoregion, requiring high-quality habitat: old-growth forest and large amounts of dead and dying trees.
 Its presence correlates well with other charismatic forest residents: brown bear, Eurasian lynx, grey wolf, and European bison.
 After World War I, European bison were extirpated across much of their home range, except for a small population in the Caucasus Mountains.

 This ecoregion is both densely populated and heavily altered.
 Much of the original vegetation was destroyed by humans long ago, and it has been estimated that only 0.2% of pristine forests remain.
-Agriculture, plantations, and urbanisation are the key drivers of habitat transformation, though widespread semi-natural habitats, such as traditional pastures, still support important plant and animal communities.
+Agriculture, plantations, and urbanization are the key drivers of habitat transformation, though widespread semi-natural habitats, such as traditional pastures, still support important plant and animal communities.

 Hunting is an economically important industry, and red deer, fallow deer, ducks, and pheasants are stocked in forests.
 Poland’s Białowieża Forest is a key protected area, harboring old-growth woodland, as well as abundant plants, fungi, and slime molds; it is famous for hosting the world’s largest free-ranging herd of European bison.
 The extensive Podolskie Tovtry National Park in Ukraine boasts spectacular canyons, lakes, and caves, whilst the mosaic of woodland and meadow in Germany’s Westhavelland is a refuge for great bustards.